WordBuilder Intervention App & WordBuilder Training Module

-WordBuilder is a research-based, free app used to teach struggling adolescent readers how to break down, build, and spell multisyllabic words.
-The app is designed as an instructional tool for teacher-led, direct instruction delivered in small groups or one-on-one with struggling readers.
+The WordBuilder Intervention app a free application, is a research-based instructional tool to help adolescent struggling readers break down, build, and spell multisyllabic words.
+The app is designed for teacher-led, direct instruction delivered in small groups or one-on-one with struggling readers.

-When: Piloting in the fall 2019 and spring 2020; Rollout in the fall 2020.
+The online training module is currently available to CALI Reads participants in CALI Learns.
 The training module will become free to the public in future years through the CALI Reads Learning Library.
+For access now, please contact email@example.com

 Preview WordBuilder demonstration videos